ahnafzareef/ILI9341Driver/README.md

 ### 1. Build platform on Vitis
 ### 2. Add all the files from `src/` into your Vitis Application
 ### 3. Build and run!

+## Next Steps for me
+I am working towards making this an IP on Vivado so I can easily use it in my project.
+Personally I love visual cues in any project I make so this is super important to me!
+Maybe it'll influence me to create more cool looking stuff, and maybe you aswell.